boyter/boyter.org/content/posts/sloc-cloc-code.md

 It was also around this time I started tweeting my results.

-Comparisons to ripgrep brought out some discussion with its author Andrew Gallant probably better known as BurntSushi.
+Comparisons to ripgrep brought out some discussion with Andrew Gallant probably better known as BurntSushi and the author of ripgrep.
 He was mostly interested in the lackuster speed I was getting from ripgrep.
 This was pretty quickly established to be due to me using WSL on Windows which is known to have disk performance issues.
 If you read the ripgrep announcement you can see he comprehensively proves that mmaps are not as fast as you would belive.
 This also came out in our brief twitter conversation.
-Not that I don't belive him but I would like some independent confirmation, and to find out at what point are memory maps worth it.
+Not that I don't belive him but I would like some independent confirmation, and I wanted to find out at what point are memory maps worth using.

 The first question I had was what is the average file size for the Linux Kernel.
-With this we can test on a file of the same length and know if reading such a file using memory maps is faster.
+With this we can test on a file of a similar length and know if reading such a file using memory maps is faster.

 ```
 $ find . -name "*.c" | xargs ls -l | gawk '{sum += $5; n++;} END {print sum/n;}'